ivonunes/plumekit/docs/aws.md

 ./support/aws-localstack.sh
 ```

-S3, SQS, SSM, and DynamoDB run on LocalStack, so storage, queue, secrets, KV, cache,
+S3, SQS, SSM and DynamoDB run on LocalStack, so storage, queue, secrets, KV, cache
 and the API Gateway channel store are all exercised locally against the same adapters
 you deploy.

 ## See also

-- [Deploying](deploying.md): `plumekit deploy`, CI, and containers; AWS is one of its
+- [Deploying](deploying.md): `plumekit deploy`, CI and containers; AWS is one of its
   three targets.
 - [Portability](portability.md): how the one-core/many-adapters invariant holds across
-  native, Cloudflare, and AWS.
+  native, Cloudflare and AWS.
 - [Bindings & drivers](bindings.md): the capability protocols and the per-target
   adapter table (native, Cloudflare, AWS).
 - [Channels](channels.md): the platform-neutral real-time protocol driving all three